dana-rocha/ada-build-curriculum/intro-to-python/lesson6-lists.md

 ### Indices
 We can index into a list using square brackets [] to retrieve a value, just like how we can index into a string with square brackets [] to retrieve a character.

-Index values start at zero.
+Index values start at zero - just like with strings.

 Slicing lists is very similar to slicing with strings.